Frailty (2001 film): Production

 In October 2000, it was announced that Lionsgate Films would fully finance Bill Paxton's directorial debut, Frailty.
 The film at one point had been slated to be produced by Atlantic Streamline, but Atlantic's unwillingness to handle domestic rights in addition to foreign rights resulted in the deal never materializing.
 At the time, Frailty marked Lionsgate's largest investment in an in-house production.

 Tom Huckabee, longtime friend of Bill Paxton, was credited as a Frailty executive producer.
 However, in a 2019 interview, Huckabee said, "...my contribution was mostly as a catalyst.
 I'm credited as executive producer, which may make people think I had something to do with financing, which I didn't.
 Besides 'finding' the property and foisting it on Bill, I may have made small contributions to the script in the final stages of development, but I wouldn’t want to take anything away from the sole author, Brent Hanley, nor chief producers Paxton, David Kirschner, and Corey Sienega..."

 Reception

 Review aggregator website Rotten Tomatoes reported that 76% of 154 critics gave the film a positive review, with an average rating of 6.9/10.
 The site's critics consensus states: "Creepy and disturbing, Frailty is well-crafted, low-key horror."
+Metacritic, which uses a weighted average, assigned the a score of 64 out of 100, based on 32 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-Roger Ebert in particular singled it out for praise, giving the film four out of four stars and declaring that "Frailty is an extraordinary work, concealing in its depths not only unexpected story turns but also implications, hidden at first, that make it even deeper and more sad."
+Roger Ebert gave the film four out of four stars, noting that "Frailty is an extraordinary work, concealing in its depths not only unexpected story turns but also implications, hidden at first, that make it even deeper and more sad."

 Bloody Disgusting gave the film an 'Honorable Mention' in their list of the twenty best horror films of the 2000s, calling the film an "underrated gem [...] a small-scale, thought-provoking horror film that deserves a second look."